-A death certificate will be initiated by our office and collected by the funeral home.
 The funeral director is responsible for filing the completed death certificate with Vital Records at Clark County Public Health and will provide the next-of-kin with certified copies upon request.

 A copy of the death certificate may be provided by the funeral director or may be obtained from the vital statistics section of Clark County Public Health, phone number 564.397.8092, or the county in which the death occurred.

 The personal effects are transferred with the decedent to the funeral home.
 In unusual situations subject to staff availability, the personal effects can be released to the family with proper identification.